f-droid/fdroid-website/_docs/Inclusion_Policy.md

 -   Releases should be clearly tagged (or otherwise marked).

-Though we tried to build everyting from source, we still need some prebuild binaries.
+Though we tried to build everything from source, we still need some prebuild binaries.
 Therefore we have some exceptions:

 -   Trusted maven repository.
 While there is no guarantee that those binaries are free and correspondent to the source code, F-Droid allows the following known